 - Make a conscious effort to build a personal relationship with these stakeholders.
 Ask if their personal lives are going well.

 - You can share your problems too, especially teammates – good way to let them know you are human.

 - Strike up conversations on mutual areas of interest.

-- Be consistent and fair, and make sure deliver on your promises.
+- Be consistent and fair, and make sure to deliver on your promises.

-- Give a platform for your teammates and customers to get their voice heard.
+- Give a platform for your teammates and customers to get their voices heard.

 - If you have committed a mistake, be humble enough to acknowledge it.

 - Make sure you acknowledge your teammates for their contributions.